-(a) Basis of preparation
+(a) Basis of preparation -

-These financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the 'Ind AS') as notified by Ministry of Corporate Affairs pursuant to Section 133 of the Companies Act, 2013 (the Act) read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended.
+These financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the 'Ind AS') as notified by Ministry of Corporate Affairs pursuant to Section 133 of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and as amended.

-The financial statements have been prepared on accrual and going concern basis refer note.
+The financial statements have been prepared on accrual and going concern basis.
 The accounting policies are applied consistently to all the periods presented in the financial statements.

-The financial statements are presented in in Indian Rupee ("INR"), he functional of the company and all the values are rounded to nearest INR lakhs, except when otherwise indicated.
+The financial statements are presented in Indian Rupee ("INR"), the functional currency of the company.
 Items included in the financial statements of the company are recorded using the currency of the primary economic environment in which the company operates (the 'functional currency').